magento/backlog/README.md

 - Com: relevant to Magento Commerce edition
 - OS: relevant to Magento Open Source edition
 - B2B: relevant to Magento B2B functionality
+- MBI: relevant to Magento Business Intelligence

 # Have an idea?
 If you have an idea for how to improve this backlog or what should be on it, please reach out on the #public-backlog channel of our [Community Engineering Slack](magentocommeng.slack.com).
 To keep things clear, typically only big-ticket items are included.
 Think - if something is large enough to make it onto the roadmap presentation at a big Magento event, it may be a good candidate.

 # Community Project Process
 The following describes a general framework for starting and running joint collaboration projects between Magento and the broader community.
+Keep in mind every project's dynamics are different and may diverge from the outline below.
 1. Decide that a project is worth doing
    - Community projects can be proposed internally (in Magento) or externally (by Community)
    - Get in touch using the Slack channel above